attilammagyar/js80p/README.md

 #### Linux

-To compile JS80P on e.g. Ubuntu Linux 22.04 for both Linux and Windows, 32 and 64 bits (`i686` and `x86_64`), the following packages need to be installed:
+To compile JS80P on e.g. Ubuntu Linux 22.04, the following packages need to be
+installed:

     apt-get install \
         binutils \
         build-essential \
         cppcheck \
         g++ \
+        libcairo2-dev \
+        libx11-dev \
+        libxcb1-dev \
+        libxcb-render0-dev

+Additionally, to compile the 32 bit version, the following packages are also necessary (don't forget to run `sudo dpkg --add-architecture i386` if you have not already done that):

+    apt-get install \
         gcc-multilib \
         g++-multilib \
-        libcairo2-dev \
         libcairo2-dev:i386 \
-        libx11-dev \
         libx11-dev:i386 \
-        libxcb1-dev \
         libxcb1-dev:i386 \
-        libxcb-render0-dev \
-        libxcb-render0-dev:i386 \
+        libxcb-render0-dev:i386

+The Windows version can also be built on Linux after installing the following:

-        mingw-w64
+    apt-get install mingw-w64

 <a id="dev-compile"></a>